abelardojarab/gputeachingkit-labs/README.md

 The labs in the teaching kit require a CUDA supported operating system, C compiler, and a recent CUDA Toolkit.
 The CUDA Toolkit can be downloaded from the [CUDA Download](https://developer.nvidia.com/cuda-downloads) page.
-Instructions on how to install the CUDA Toolkit is available in the [Quick Start page](http://docs.nvidia.com/cuda/cuda-quick-start-guide/index.html).
+Instructions on how to install the CUDA Toolkit are available in the [Quick Start page](http://docs.nvidia.com/cuda/cuda-quick-start-guide/index.html).
-Installation guides and list of supported C compilers for [Windows](http://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html), [Linux](http://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html), and [OSX](http://docs.nvidia.com/cuda/cuda-installation-guide-mac-os-x/index.html) are also found in the [CUDA Toolkit Documentation Page](http://docs.nvidia.com/cuda/index.html).
+Installation guides and the list of supported C compilers for [Windows](http://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html), [Linux](http://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html), and [OSX](http://docs.nvidia.com/cuda/cuda-installation-guide-mac-os-x/index.html) are also found in the [CUDA Toolkit Documentation Page](http://docs.nvidia.com/cuda/index.html).